-There may sound reasonable but there are flaws in every stage of this procedure which make the final result meaningless with respect to the diagnosis of an existing disease or the identification of a new pathogen.
+Problems.
+These may sound reasonable but there are flaws in every stage of this procedure which make the final result meaningless with respect to the diagnosis of an existing disease or the identification of a new pathogen.

 In vivo – in vitro

 The most general problem is that the conditions in the culture are so far removed from the conditions in the body that we are seriously entitled to doubt whether or not the processes that happen in the culture are any any way representative of what happens in healthy living tissue.

 If virologists are going to argue that what happens in vitro is in fact a mirror of real life and that viruses are busy replicating in human tissue all the time then why did we need a culture dish?
 Why can’t we just get the virus particles from the original sample?

 Virologists claim that the virus is ‘replicating’ in the culture but critics claim that the fragments of genetic material that are observed are merely the result of dying tissue.